w3c/sync-media-pub/src/pages/explainer.md

 Examples of SyncMedia use cases are:
 * HTML document synchronized with audio narration
-* Audio-only presentation, structured with SyncMedia to provide sentence-level previous/next controls
+* Audio-only presentation, structured with SyncMedia to provide phrase-level navigation
 * SVG synchronized with audio
 * Video synchronized with a transcript